 The Humanities major is designed to meet the needs of a student who has a broad interest in liberal arts but whose interest would not be served by a major program within a single department.
 The program is a fine preparation for students interested in professional courses in law, business, or education.
 Also, the program is designed to allow students to complete a major in a departmental area which would qualify them for graduate studies.

 The Humanities major is an interdisciplinary program.
 In the first two years the student acquires a broad background in the arts, history, and literature.
 Language study through the advanced level is also required.
 In the second two years, the student concentrates in a particular area of interest.
-The concentration consists of five (5) upper division courses taken from departmental offerings in Archaeology, Art History, Classics, English, French, German, Greek, History, Italian, Latin, Philosophy, Spanish, or Theological Studies.
-The concentration is then supported by two (2) upper division history or philosophy courses and two (2) upper division courses in either an ancient or a modern literature selected in consultation with the Humanities advisor.
+The concentration consists of four (4) upper-division courses taken from departmental offerings in Archaeology, Art History, Classics, English, French, German, Greek, History, Italian, Latin, Philosophy, Spanish, or Theological Studies.
+The concentration is then supported by three (3) upper-division courses in another field within the humanities.

-In the final semester each student is required to complete either a senior thesis (HMNT 490), or a one unit Capstone Project (HMNT 497) plus an additional course in an ancient or modern literature, art history, history or philosophy.
+In the final semester each student is required to complete a two-unit Capstone Project (HMNT 4997).